uptrace/uptrace-python/example/otlp-traces/README.md

-# Using OTLP exporter with Uptrace
+# Configuring OTLP traces exporter for Uptrace

 This example shows how to configure [OTLP](https://opentelemetry-python.readthedocs.io/en/latest/exporter/otlp/otlp.html) to export